odaymard/Money-converter-Api-using-Docker-and-NodeJs/readme.md

 # Money converter

-  RestfullAPI for converting money between differenect currencies.
+  RestfullAPI for converting money between different currencies.
-  The central bank of europe provide daily data related to the exchange rates between EURO and different currinices. our service get the new data by scheduling a cron job for bringing the data everyday ar 16:00, the provided data by the central bank contains only the exchange rate between EURO and the other currincies, our service extracts the remaining exchange rates by comparing them to EURO.
+  The central bank of europe provides daily data related to the exchange rates between EURO and different currencies. our service gets the new data by scheduling a cron job for bringing the data everyday at 16:00, the provided data by the central bank contains only the exchange rate between EURO and the other currincies, our service extracts the other exchange rates by comparing them to EURO.